Sharing our first impressions of Summerville, South Carolina.

 I asked Silke how much she was willing to pay and I made my own offer.
-After arranging for Lily to spend time with Mom and Dad on the farm, finding a shuttle service to the airport and making hotel reservations, we were in like flint.
+After arranging for our little dog Lily to spend time with Mom and Dad, finding a shuttle service to the airport and making hotel reservations, we were ready to head to Summerville, South Carolina.

 Will our future home be in Summerville SC?

-The temperature was always in the high 80’s with a slightly higher humidity then what we would expect back in Minnesota.
+The temperature in Summerville SC was in the high 80’s with a slightly higher humidity then what we would expect back in Minnesota.
 We visited three different beaches, all within easy driving distance.
 Since it was a Holiday weekend the beaches were well populated.
-The water was bathwater temperature and a little murky yet a lot of fun to splash around in.
+The water was bathwater temperature and a little murky, yet a lot of fun to splash around in.

-One of three public beaches around Charleston SC
+One of three public beaches close to Summerville SC

 Musicians in downtown Summerville, SC

-The farmers market was a spot for more than just people selling home grown foods and crafts, but a platform for giving details and history of how the products were made and an invitation to learn about the people.
+The local farmers market was a spot for more than just people selling home grown foods and crafts.
+It was a platform for giving details and history of how the products were made and an invitation to learn about the people.

 The Red Pepper Italian Eatery in Summerville, SC

-The local establishments were always welcoming and we soon found ourselves falling under the spell of a certain ‘southern charm’ that always seemed present.
-We found a few wonderful restaurants that are reasonably priced and the food was wonderful where ever we ate.
+We soon found ourselves falling under the spell of a certain ‘southern charm’ that always seemed present.
+We found a few wonderful restaurants that are reasonably priced and the food was wonderful at the restaurants we ate.

-All good things must come to an end and we soon realized we would be heading back to Minnesota the next day.
+All good things must come to an end.
+We soon realized we would be heading back to Minnesota the next day.
 It didn’t seem possible and we both found this reality a sort of wake up call as to how we felt about the area.

-We immediately formulated plans to make our way back to Summerville, SC.
+We immediately formulated plans to make our way back to Summerville, South Carolina.

 We eventually lived in Summerville for three years before our jobs took us elsewhere.